 In this bag, one thing you will include is your map.
 When shifting to a simple life, your map is a list of goals and plans.
 You need to know your final destination, and each step it will take to get there.

 When we map out our journey, the first thing we will highlight is who we want to be and where we want to go, first.
 If you don’t know that, you won’t know which direction to begin.
-For me, my map looked something like this:
+For me, my map highlighted these words:

 Destination: Simple Life